-This course offers basic principles and thorough study of business records control, filing procedures, records maintenance procedures, and records storage and control procedures.
-Four basic filing methods (alphabetic, numeric, subject, and geographic) will be emphasized.
-Course offering: Fall only
+This course introduces the basic principles of a records and information management program.
+Four filing systems (alphabetic, numberic, subject, and geographic) will be emphasized using both manual and electronic methods for storage and retrieval of records.
+Prerequisite: EN100R Course offering: Fall only

-- 1. Index, code, cross-reference, and arrange personal names, business names, and organization names in correct filing order. - 2.
+- 1. Index, code, cross-reference, and arrange personal names, business names, and organization names in correct filing order - 2.
 Store and retrieve records using alphabetic, subject, numeric, and/or geographic methods of filing. - 3.
 Create, maintain, and access a computerized records management database. - 4.
 Demonstrate the procedures for records control and retention, including charge-out systems, electronic files control, and transfer methods.